 Position & Care

 Echeveria Glauca is quite a hardy plant that grows well in pots or garden.
-Mature plants should also be able to withstand strong summer sun, though we do recommend protection from the sun or move to shade during heatwaves.
+Mature plants should also be able to withstand strong summer sun, though we do recommend protection or move to shade during heatwaves.

 Echeveria glauca is also not frost tolerant but will survive outdoors if the temperature does not fall below 1C/33F.
 Mild frost should not kill this succulent, but it is likely to cause burns on the foliage.

 The best appearance is achieved when Echeveria glauca is grown in as much sun as possible autumn-spring.
 During heatwaves of over 35C/95F it can get burn marks from strong UV rays and should be moved into shade/under 30% shade cloth for the afternoon.